 One copy of each title shall be purchased unless multiple copy purchase has been cleared with the Director of the Library.
 It is not the intent of the library to eliminate multiple copies, but to avoid any unnecessary expenditures.
 Multiple copy purchasing expends funds that could be used for additional titles needed in the collection.
 Problems of periodic heavy use can be solved by the reserve system and interlibrary loan if necessary, or multiple copies might be purchased from division budgets.

-- No definite commitment to accept gifts for the library shall be made by anyone except the President of the College or the Director of the Library.
+- No definite commitment to accept gifts for the library shall be made by anyone except the President of the University or the Director of the Library.

 - All such offers made directly or indirectly to others should be referred to the library director.

 - The Director of the Library shall have the prerogative of refusing to accept materials which s/he believes do not contribute to the purpose of the Library or that cannot be accommodated suitably at the time.
 However, the materials may be accepted if the donor is willing to allow them to be added to the ongoing book sale, which in a direct way benefits the library with the funds generated; or if the donor will allow unneeded journals to be added to the annual Duplicate Exchange lists to benefit some other college.

 With regard to gifts accepted, several points shall be made clear to the donors:

 - The library director shall determine the classification, housing, and circulation practices of all gift items, just as with purchased materials.

 - The Director of the Library retains the right to dispose of all duplicates and unneeded materials as is determined to be appropriate, whether through Duplicate Exchange, by donation to more appropriate archives and special collections at Doane or elsewhere, by sale to benefit Perkins Library, or by other means.

 - All donations are tax deductible.
 Doane University, however, can assume no responsibility for determination of the value of the gift beyond suggesting appraisers to the donor.